pontushojer/awesome-linked-reads/README.md

 ### Haplotagging
 Haplotagging is based on the technology presented in [Meier et al. 2021](https://doi.org/10.1073/pnas.2015005118).
 The technology uses barcoded beads covered with Tn5 tagmentase to cut and barcode individual long DNA fragments in solution.
 The beads are coated in a combination of two barcodes AB and CB that become inserted at the 5' and 3' of each cut fragment.
-Barcodes are combinatorialy generated with about 85 million possible combinations in total.
+Barcodes are combinatorially generated with about 85 million possible combinations in total.

+### Constellation
+Constellation mapped reads is a soon-to-be-released product from Illumina, see [press release](https://www.illumina.com/company/news-center/press-releases/press-release-details.html?newsid=a8203e6f-0b9a-4aa6-9f5e-8037fc464e39).
+Unlike the other linked read technologies that rely on DNA barcodes to link fragments, constellation uses flowcell proximity to link together reads that originate from the same fragment.
+More info to come...

 ## Contributions